Survey meaning: types and best practices

 What is an ALTA survey and when is it required?

-An ALTA survey is a detailed property survey that adheres to standards set by the American Land Title Association and the National Society of Professional Surveyors.
+An ALTA survey is a detailed property survey adhering to standards set by the American Land Title Association and the National Society of Professional Surveyors.
 It provides comprehensive information about boundaries, easements, encroachments, improvements, zoning, and access.
-ALTA surveys are commonly required in commercial real estate transactions, refinancing, and when obtaining title insurance.
-Lenders and title companies rely on ALTA surveys to identify risks and ensure the property matches legal descriptions.
-The survey typically includes a boundary map, a legal description, and a table of survey data addressing specific title company requirements.
+ALTA surveys are required in commercial real estate transactions, refinancing, and when obtaining title insurance, helping lenders and title companies identify risks and verify legal descriptions.

 What do pink survey flags mean on a property?

-Pink survey flags typically mark temporary survey points, proposed boundaries, or areas designated for future work, though exact meanings can vary by region and project.
-In utility and construction contexts, pink often indicates temporary survey markings distinct from permanent markers.
-Some jurisdictions use pink to denote unknown or proposed locations.
-Always check with the surveyor or local code to confirm, as flag color systems are not universal.
+Pink survey flags typically mark temporary survey points, proposed boundaries, or areas designated for future work, though meanings vary by region and project.
+In some jurisdictions, pink denotes unknown or proposed locations.
 Other common colors include red for electric, yellow for gas, orange for telecom, and blue for water.
-Property owners should not disturb survey markers or flags, as they are critical for legal boundaries and construction layout.
+Always check with the surveyor or local code to confirm, and never disturb survey markers or flags, as they are critical for legal boundaries and construction layout.

 Ready to Launch Your Free Survey?